-Your USC NetID password is also referred to as your USC password, your UNIX password, and your enterprise password.
-It is the password that is associated with your USC computing account.
+Your USC NetID passphrase is also referred to as your USC passphrase, your UNIX passphrase, or your enterprise passphrase.
+It is the passphrase that is associated with your USC computing account.

-Your USC NetID password is the one that you enter on the USC NetID login page when you are accessing many USC systems, including the MyUSC portal, Blackboard, Trojan Time, and Workday.
+Your USC NetID passphrase is the one that you enter on the USC NetID login page when you are accessing many USC systems, including the MyUSC portal, Blackboard, Trojan Time, and Workday.